alaindomissy/basespaceapp/docs/getting_started.md

 ## Installation

-Metapipe is available on PyPi so installing is easy.
+Basespaceapp is available on PyPi so installing is easy.

 ```bash
 $ pip install basespaceapp